 If these incredible recommendations convinced you and you decide to go to Bogotá, do not forget your sweater and sunscreen, it is a city located at 2,640 meters (8,660 ft), which gives it a cool climate with an average temperature of 60 degrees F (15 ° C).
 Although it can be cold and gray, when the sun comes out it can get really hot this close to the equator and you will burn quick at this altitude.

-In terms of safety in Bogota, it is your standard safety issues in a big Latin American city, no different than Mexico City, Quito, or Buenos Aires.
+In terms of safety in Bogota, it is your standard safety issues in a big Latin American city, no different than Mexico City, Lima, or Buenos Aires.
 I have been through a few times and I have never had a problem, but be sure to follow the basic safety tips like never flash expensive things, never travel with tons of cash, be aware of your surroundings, be careful hailing taxis on the street, and so forth.